adsabs/wp-nasaads-query-importer/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Import any ADS query you can perform on an ADS serve in your Wordpress website.
+Import any ADS query you can perform on an ADS server in your Wordpress website.

 == Description ==